zerotosingularity/aidl-docker/README.md

 docker run --runtime=nvidia -it -p 8888:8888 -v $HOME/.fastai:/root/.fastai -v $(pwd):/code/fastai --ipc=host zerotosingularity/fastai_v3:latest
 ```

+4. Kaggle (Optional)
+If you want to use the Kaggle command line tools:
+* place the kaggle.json file in the ~/.kaggle/ folder
+* add another volume when starting the container: -v ~/.kaggle:/YOUR_USER/.kaggle
+  * YOUR_USER should be changed to your actual username, because the target volume needs to be an absolute path
+  * full example: docker run --runtime=nvidia -it -p 8888:8888 -v $HOME/.fastai:/root/.fastai -v $(pwd):/code/fastai -v ~/.kaggle:/YOUR_USER/.kaggle --ipc=host zerotosingularity/fastai_v3:latest

 It uses two volumes:
 * /root/.fastai: store the data for later use, so you don't have to redownload every time
 * /code/fastai: maps to the current (course-v3) repository, which lets you save changes over time, and simply pull updates
+* (Optional Kaggle volume as described in 4.
+Kaggle (Optional))

 # License